Gyro-trix/pantry-pal-frontend/README.md

 # The Pantry Pal App
 The main focus of this app is to provide a basic inventory system that can be assigned to containers (such as freezers,cupboards,etc).

+## Frameworks used in this project
+- Bootstrap (Layout and theme control)

 ## Current APIs in use in this project
 The following APIs are in use:
-- Bootstrap (Layout and theme control)
 - Datepicker (used to select an items expiry date)
-- Jodit Rish Text Editor (used to create recipes to be stored)
+- Jodit Rich Text Editor (used to create recipes to be stored)
 - React Jodit (React wrapper to allow use of Jodit)
 - Toastify (used for error messages, replacing alert)
+- Meal Database free one random recipe
+- Calorie Ninja for nutritional information, API key and API key type must be supplied in an .env file not included

 ### To DO (March 21-28)
 - ~~Have nav bar update profile image as soon as set on User Setting page~~